 As you can see, wakeboarding is definitely here to stay.
 With a population that is comprised of a lot of young adults and the constant innovation in the market, the sport is set on a good path.
 Another thing that’s worth noting about it is that this is only the beginning of the sport as it’s only been around for a short period of time.

 - How popular is wakeboarding outside of the USA?
-Although most of the sports’ followers are in the United States, wakeboarding is actually quite popular in the rest of the world, the proof being the countless wakeboarding organizations in countries like France and the United Kingdom and the fact that this sport was almost a part of the Olympics throughout its history.
+Although most of the sports’ followers are in the US, wakeboarding is quite popular in the rest of the world.
+The proof is the countless wakeboarding organizations in countries like France and the UK.
+There’s also the fact that this sport was almost a part of the Olympics throughout its history.

 - Has wakeboarding participation declined in the last ten years?
-Wakeboarding surely had its ups and downs in terms of popularity over the last ten years, but its participation hasn’t been constantly declining as many believe.
+Wakeboarding surely had its ups and downs in terms of popularity over the last ten years.
+That said, its participation hasn’t been constantly declining as many believe.